Double Gloucester Cheese vs Halloumi Cheese

 Halloumi is a semi-hard, unripened brined cheese from Cyprus, made from a mixture of goat’s and sheep’s milk, and sometimes also cow’s milk.
 Renowned for its high melting point, Halloumi can be grilled or fried to a crispy exterior with a soft, chewy interior.
 It has a salty flavor and is often enjoyed with a squeeze of lemon.

-Double Gloucester Cheese comes from England.
-Halloumi Cheese originated from Cyprus.
+• Origin: Double Gloucester Cheese (England), Halloumi Cheese (Cyprus)

 Double Gloucester Cheese Halloumi Cheese